 Dealing with Unexpected Events During the Ceremony

-Prepare for unforeseen circumstances by having a clear plan in place.
-Designate a day-of coordinator or trusted individual who understands how you envision the ceremony proceeding.
-This person acts quickly to address disruptions like sudden weather changes or technical difficulties.
+Prepare for unforeseen circumstances by having a clear plan.
+Designate a day-of coordinator or trusted individual who understands your vision and can act quickly to address disruptions like weather changes or technical difficulties.

 Conclusion